 Walk Behind A Waterfall For A One-Of-A-Kind Experience In Michigan

 Waterfalls are one of nature’s most fascinating features.
+If you’re anything like us, you’ve likely searched “waterfalls near me in Michigan” on several occasions.
 Michigan is lucky to house many gorgeous falls, each of which offers a unique and exciting experience for visitors.
 But there’s one waterfall in the Upper Peninsula that allows for a truly interactive visit.
 Put on your hiking boots and get ready to walk behind the water at Memorial Falls.

 Have you checked out the awesome view from behind Memorial Falls?
 Share your photos with us below!
 We hope we’ve helped offer an answer to the question, “what are some waterfalls near me in Michigan?”
 If not, check out these other fantastic waterfalls in Michigan.